Azure-Samples/sample-mdw-serverless/README.md

 ### Bronze to Silver Pipeline

 In the bronze2silver pipelines, a Lookup activity will read the control table entries.
-Then a ForEach avtivity, per data model, will iterate over all entries of the control table.
+Then a ForEach activity, per data model, will iterate over all entries of the control table.
 Inside the ForEach, a IfCondition activity will filter all unprocessed files.
 For each unprocessed file, a Copy, a Notebook or an Azure Function activity will be executed.
 All these three option are explained in more detail in the next sections.
 We encourage you to use the pipeline that best suits your requirements.
 Please evaluate the available options and choose the one that meets your needs and goals in the most effective way.

 All the different bronze2silver pipelines are storing the files in the silver container in the parquet format, and preserving the original directory structure.
 The parquet files can be queried using Synapse Serverless SQL Pool.
 For example, you could use the following query to access the data stored in the silver container: